Donnis Butcher

-Donnis Butcher (February 8, 1936 – October 8, 2012), sometimes referred to as Donnie Butcher, was an American basketball player and coach.
-A 6'2" point guard and shooting guard from Pikeville College in Kentucky, Butcher was selected by the New York Knicks in the seventh round of the 1961 NBA draft.
+Donnis "Donnie" Butcher (February 8, 1936 – October 8, 2012) was an American basketball player and coach.
+A point guard and shooting guard from Pikeville College in Kentucky, Butcher was selected by the New York Knicks in the seventh round of the 1961 NBA draft.
 He played five seasons in the NBA, playing for both the Knicks and the Detroit Pistons.
 He also coached the Pistons from March 1967 to December 1968, tallying a regular season record of 52–60 and a playoff record of 2–4.

 Early years

 Butcher was born and raised in Williamsport, Kentucky.
 He attended Meade High School in Williamsport and Pikeville College in Pikeville, Kentucky.
 He played basketball for Pikeville where he was the only unanimous pick on the All-Kentucky Intercollegiate Athletic Conference basketball team in both 1960 and 1961.

 NBA career

 Butcher was selected by the New York Knicks with the 60th pick in the 1961 NBA draft.
 He appeared in 47 games for the Knicks during the 1961–62 season, scoring 138 points with 51 assists and 79 rebounds.
 The following year, he appeared in 68 games, scoring 475 points with 138 assists and 180 rebounds.

 In December 1963, the Knicks traded Butcher to the Detroit Pistons.
 Butcher became a starter for the Pistons and had career-bests during the 1963–64 season with 1,971 minutes played, 563 points scored, 329 rebounds, and 244 assists.
 He also ranked 10th in the NBA in assists per 36 minutes during the 1963–64 season.
 He continued to play for the Pistons throughout the 1965–66 season.

 In five NBA seasons, Butcher appeared in 279 games and tallied 1,696 points, 821 rebounds, and 585 assists.